Daniel15/BuildSize/README.md

 This is currently a work-in-progress.
 More documentation (including documentation on how to self-host it) will be coming in the future.

+If you want to hack on BuildSize, see [the development documentation](https://buildsize.org/docs/development).

 Features
 ========
 * **Simple to use**.
 BuildSize uses the artifacts from your existing CI system, so there's practically no configuration required, and it's available as a GitHub App so you don't need to install any software.
 Just install the GitHub App to your repository and that's it!
 * **Supports CircleCI**, with more build systems coming soon.
 * **Open-source**.
 Use the hosted version at https://buildsize.org/, or host it yourself.

 Similar Projects
 ================
 There are a few similar projects to BuildSize, such as [bundlesize](https://github.com/siddharthkp/bundlesize).
-[See how BuildSize differs](docs/comparison.md).
+[See how BuildSize differs](https://buildsize.org/docs/comparison.md).

 Licence
 =======